-- Review project records such as technical documents, minutes of meetings and daily progress reports to develop a chronological list of events.
+- Review project records such as technical documents, minutes of meetings, and daily progress reports in order to develop a chronological list of events.
 Use the list to define proper activity relationships to improve the baseline schedule.

 - Based on your understanding of project circumstances, decide on a timetable for schedule updates.
 As you collect more historical project records, start reconstructing schedule updates.

 - Start to compare the baseline schedule with schedule updates, and determine when and why project delays began.
 Review further documents to identify delay-causing events and meet project team members again to validate your findings.
 Enhance the project schedule by including delay-causing events into the schedule, but keep these events separate from project activities.